mgp/book-notes/ios-programming-the-big-nerd-ranch-guide-4th-edition.markdown

 * The `contentSize` of a `UIScrollView` is the size of the area that it can be used to view.
 This is usually the size of its subview.
 * After adding multiple subviews to a `UIScrollView`, you can set its `pagingEnabled` property to page between them, which snaps its viewing port to a subview.

+### Chapter 6: View Controllers

+* A view controller's `view` is not created until it needs to appear on screen.
+* When a view controller initializes its view hierarchy from a NIB file, you do not override `loadView`.
+The default implementation loads the NIB file.
+* Declare outlets as `weak`.
+This ensures that, when memory is low, destroying `view` also destroys its subviews and avoids memory leaks.
+* When a view controller is contained by a `UITabBarController`, its `tabBarItem` property appears in the tab bar for that purpose.
+* Calling `init` calls the designated initializer `initWithNibName:bundle:`.
+It looks for a NIB with the class name in the main bundle, which it specifies by passing `nil` as the bundle.
+* To preserve the benefits of lazy loading, you should never access the `view` property of a view controller in `initWithNibName:bundle:`.
+* Destroying and reloading the view of a view controller due to memory constraints is not the typical behavior on newer devices.
+* When calling `valueForKey:`, key-value coding will first look for a corresponding getter method, followed by an instance variable.
+* Retina display is 640x1136 pixels on a 4" display, and 640x960 pixels on a 3.5" display, while earlier devices have a display of 320x480 pixels.
+* By appending the suffix `@2x` to a higher resolution image, method `imageNamed:` of `UIImage` loads the file that is appropriate for the particular device.

+### Chapter 7: Delegation and Text Input

+* `UIResponder` is an abstract class that defines methods for handling events, such as touch events, motion events, and remote control events.
+* Touch events are sent directly to the corresponding view.
+For other event types, `UIWindow` has a `firstResponder` pointer that specifies their handler.
+* Text fields and text views show and hide the keyboard upon becoming and resigning the first responder.
+Most views refuse to become the first responder so that they do not steal focus.
+* By default, protocol methods are required, but you can precede a list of optional methods with the directive `@optional`.
+* If a method in a protocol is required, then a message will be sent to it without first creating a `SEL` instance and sending message `respondsToSelector:`.
+* You can declare that an object conforms to a protocol in the private extension of that class, as opposed to in its header file.
+* A class that uses a delegate must declare it as a weak reference in order to prevent strong reference cycles.
+* The `textFieldShouldReturn:` method must explicitly dismiss the keyboard by sending the message `resignFirstResponder` to the text field.
+* If your application is throwing exceptions and you're not sure why, adding an exception breakpoint will help you pinpoint what's going on.
+* The `UIApplicationMain` method creates an instance of `UIApplication`, which maintains the run loop.
+* Next, `UIApplicationMain` creates an instance of the delegate class, assigns it to `delegate` of the `UIApplication` instance, and sends a message to `application:didFinishLaunchingWithOptions:`.